basho/basho_docs/source/languages/en/riak/ops/mdc/v3/configuration.md

 {fullsync_on_connect, false}
 ```

-Once your configuration is set, you can verify its correctness by running the command-line tool:
+Once your configuration is set, you can verify its correctness by
+running the `riak` command-line tool:

 ```bash
 riak chkconfig